 Andrew Synnott is a Dublin-based composer, arranger, conductor and pianist.
 As a boy he was awarded a scholarship to the Schola Cantorum in St Finian’s College in Mullingar and from there he went on to become organ scholar in the Pro-cathedral and Christ Church Cathedral while studying Music at Trinity College Dublin.
 He has conducted for Irish National Opera (Les Contes d’Hoffmann), Wexford Festival Opera (Dubliners, Le Docteur Miracle), Opera Theatre Company (The Marriage of Figaro, The Magic Flute, Il mondo della luna, Orfeo [Alcorn], Bastien and Bastienne, Xerxes, Acis and Galatea, Diary of Anne Frank, Orfeo [Monteverdi], La Voix Humaine, Dubliners, among others); for Co-Opera, Glasthule Opera, and the Royal Irish Academy of Music.
 His arrangements of La bohème, Susanna’s Secret and The Magic Flute have toured extensively in Ireland and the UK.
 He has conducted and been musical director for opera productions at the Buxton Opera Festival, Huddersfield Contemporary Music Festival and in Australia, Portugal and France.

 Andrew is a former Artistic Director and conductor of Crash Ensemble, a group he co-founded in 1997.
 He has conducted many orchestras and choirs, including the National Symphony Orchestra of Ireland, the RTE Concert Orchestra and National Chamber Choir of Ireland.
 In 2015 he conducted the premiere of his first opera, Breakdown, in the National Concert Hall in Dublin.
 His second opera, Dubliners, was premiered at Wexford Festival Opera in 2017 and was nominated for an Irish Times Theatre Award in the Best Opera category.
 His opera, La cucina, became the first opera by a living Irish composer to be premiered on the main stage at Wexford Festival Opera, 2019.
-His opera, What Happened To Lucrece, was filmed and broadcast digitally as part of Wexford Festival Opera, 2020.
+His opera, What Happened To Lucrece, was filmed and broadcast digitally as part of Wexford Festival Opera, 2020, followed by the staging of his opera The 47th Saturday at the 2021 festival.
 He holds a PhD in composition from Dublin’s Conservatory of Music and Drama.